AdobeDocs/dynamic-media-developer-resources.de-DE/help/aem-is-ir-api/is-api/image-serving-api-ref/r-examples-is.md

 # Beispiele für Image-Server{#image-server-examples}

-Dieses Thema sollte auf Beispiele für Image-Server verweisen.
+Dieses Thema sollte einen Link zu Image-Server-Beispielen enthalten.
 <!-- As of August 29 (and likely months or years before this date), none of the links below work anymore! -->